PriceLab/probannopy/README.md

 * Edit the config file (`probanno/deploy.cfg`) to set the `search_program_path` variable to where you installed usearch binary

+* Install dependencies
+    - (from the directory this repository is downloaded to): `pip install -r probanno/requirements.txt`

 * Install probanno with `pip install -e`
     - (from the directory this repository is downloaded to): `pip install -e ./probanno`